defi-ventures/BlockX-chain/x/evm/spec/01_concepts.md

 ### Genesis Accounts

 The `GenesisAccount` type corresponds to an adaptation of the Ethereum `GenesisAccount` type.
-Its main difference is that the one on Ethermint uses a custom `Storage` type that uses a slice instead of maps for the evm `State` (due to non-determinism), and that it doesn't contain the private key field.
+Its main difference is that the one on Tokn uses a custom `Storage` type that uses a slice instead of maps for the evm `State` (due to non-determinism), and that it doesn't contain the private key field.